Pradeeb/Pradeeb/README.md

 ## About me :

 - 💡  Passionate to learn new Technologies.
-- 🌱 Currently diving deeper into react.js and node.js.
+- 🌱 Currently diving deeper into react.js.

 # 💻 Tech Stack :